Lightnet/threenextreact/README.md

 - Idea
 - Prototyping
 - Unstable builds.
+- Reworking the builds.

 ## Server types:
-- next.js (current testing / api )
+- next.js (on hold / api )
-- express.js ( work in progress / no api )
+- express.js ( revamping the code layout / work in progress / no api )
   - rework to have stand alone

 # Packages: